EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 3

 Increase one (1) weapon type (Simple, Status, War) skill level to expert.
 You gain two (2) armor skill level increases.
-You can use them on any armor type (Cloth, Light, Half, Full) but only to increase it to exper.
+You can use them on any armor type (Cloth, Light, Half, Full) but only to increase it to expert.
+You gain skill level of expert in static and optional gate (same stats as chosen at character creation).

 ### Level 6

 You gain one (1) weapon skill level increases.
 You can use them on any weapon type (Simple, Status, War).
 You gain one (1) armor skill level increases.
 You can use them on any armor type (Cloth, Light, Half, Full).
+You gain skill level of specialized in optional gate (same stats as chosen at character creation).

 ### Level 9

 You gain one (1) weapon skill level increases.
 You can use them on any weapon type (Simple, Status, War).
 You gain one (1) armor skill level increases.
 You can use them on any armor type (Cloth, Light, Half, Full).
 Your carry capacity is increased by two (2)
+You gain skill level of specialized in static gate and increase skill level by one for skill gate of WIS and WIL.

 ## Brigand